 The Phoenix Park is an urban park in Dublin lying 2–4 km west of the city centre, north of the River Liffey.

-It houses more than 700 animals and tropical birds from around the world and was founded in 1830 and opened to the public on 1 September 1831, with animals from the London Society, making it the third oldest zoo in the world.
+It houses more than 700 animals and tropical birds from around the world.
+The zoo was founded in 1830 and opened to the public on 1 September 1831, with animals from the London Society, making it the third oldest zoo in the world.
 Within a year the zoo housed 123 species.